On the Predictive Skill of Artificial Intelligence-based Weather Models for Extreme Events using Uncertainty Quantification: Introduction

 Generative approaches have also been introduced, making use of diffusion-based models such as GenCast \citep{priceGenCastDiffusionbasedEnsemble2024a}, which have the ability to directly produce a distribution of potential future weather states.
 Similarly, \citet{Li2024} presented SEEDS, a Scalable Ensemble Envelope Diffusion Sampler to generate an arbitrarily large ensemble conditioned on as few as one or two forecasts from an operational NWP system.
 Furthermore, hybrid approaches like NeuralGCM \citep{Kochkov2024} combine the dynamical core of traditional NWP models with local ML-based parameterizations, achieving performances comparable to operational ensemble forecasts.

-Deterministic AIWP models have been found to underperform NWP in forecasting extreme events, since they are usually trained with a deterministic objective, which rewards the reduction of the variance of the predictions \citep{brenowitzPracticalProbabilisticBenchmark2024}.
-At the same time, these models have been found to capture and appropriately simulate physical laws in the atmosphere \citep{bano-medinaAreAIWeather2025}. \citet{olivettiDatadrivenModelsBeat2024} reported that, although deterministic AIWP models outperform deterministic NWP for extreme events, they show differing skill depending on the region and extreme event.
-Specifically, they tend to perform best for temperature, at short lead times, and near the tropics. \citet{zhangNumericalModelsOutperform2025} and \citet{zhaoExtensionWeatherBench22025} report similar findings, specifically for warm extremes and wet extremes.
+Deterministic AIWP models now match or exceed deterministic NWP on standard skill metrics \citep{raspWeatherBench2Benchmark2024a}, and have been shown to capture and appropriately simulate physical laws in the atmosphere \citep{bano-medinaAreAIWeather2025}.
+Their performance on extreme events, however, is more nuanced.
+Because they are typically trained with a deterministic objective that rewards variance reduction, they tend to smooth out the tails of the predictive distribution \citep{brenowitzPracticalProbabilisticBenchmark2024}. \citet{olivettiDatadrivenModelsBeat2024} found that deterministic AIWP models remain competitive with deterministic NWP for extremes, but their relative skill depends strongly on variable, region, and lead time, performing best for temperature, at short lead times, and near the tropics. \citet{zhangNumericalModelsOutperform2025} and \citet{zhaoExtensionWeatherBench22025} report a similar variable-dependent pattern, with stronger AIWP skill for warm extremes than for wet extremes, and a widening gap relative to NWP at the most extreme tails.

-While most of these models are currently outperforming deterministic NWP \citep{raspWeatherBench2Benchmark2024a}, providing probabilistic forecasts, as in IFS-ENS \citep{molteni1996ecmwf}, is critical for operational applications \citep{gargWeatherBenchProbabilityBenchmark2022}.
-Due to the chaotic nature of the atmosphere system, determining the exact temperature at any given point in the future will always incur an error, especially for longer lead times.
-Because of this, it is more informative and useful to provide stakeholders with a wider range of possible prediction scenarios and their occurrence probability, as given by the model.
-This is even more relevant for extreme events, which are by definition rare and often missed by deterministic forecasts, especially at longer prediction horizons.
-For such high-impact situations, ensemble forecasting is widely recognized as a more powerful framework than deterministic prediction, as it better anticipates potential outcomes and supports decision-making under uncertainty, e.g., by enabling local authorities to take preventive measures to protect lives and infrastructure \citep{Ponzano2025}.
+Deterministic skill alone, however, is insufficient for operational use.
+Because the atmosphere is chaotic, any single forecast will diverge from reality at longer lead times, and stakeholders need not just a best estimate but the range of plausible outcomes and their probabilities \citep{gargWeatherBenchProbabilityBenchmark2022}.
+This is especially true for extreme events, which are rare by definition and frequently missed by deterministic forecasts at longer horizons.
+Probabilistic forecasting, through ensembles, as exemplified by the ECMWF Integrated Forecasting System Ensemble (IFS ENS; \citet{molteni1996ecmwf}), hereafter referred to as ENS, is therefore widely recognized as the more appropriate framework for high-impact situations, supporting decision-making under uncertainty and enabling authorities to take preventive measures to protect lives and infrastructure \citep{Ponzano2025}.